 Speak to your solar installer – they can help you to understand your options.

-If you are living in an overloaded area where Flexible Exports are offered, and you choose not to opt-in, you can still install your solar system.
-However, the amount of energy you can export will be restricted to a fixed limit of 1.5kW per phase.
+No, you don’t have to opt-in for Flexible Exports.
+If you are living in an overloaded area you can still install your solar system with a fixed limit of 1.5kW per phase.

 You will need to purchase compatible technology.
 A variety of products are compatible with Flexible Exports.
 Your solar installer will advise on compatible equipment when they discuss the options with you and make an application on your behalf.

-Talk to your solar installer, they will help you work out the most cost-efficient solution from the range of options and equipment available.
+Your solar installer will help you work out the most cost-efficient solution from the range of options and equipment available.

-From the middle of 2021, new and upgrading solar customers connecting to significantly overloaded parts of the network will be offered a choice between a lower fixed limit and Flexible Exports.
+From 23 September 2021, new and upgrading solar customers connecting to significantly overloaded parts of the network will be offered a choice between a lower fixed limit and Flexible Exports.
 We are planning on making Flexible Exports a standard connection offering for other customers after the completion of the trial.

 Medium Embedded Generators, those that are between 30kW and 200kW in size, will continue to be assessed on a case-by-case basis